tilo/deprecate_soft/README.md

    - Calls the configured `before_hook` (if set)
    - Delegates to the original method
    - Calls the configured `after_hook` (if set)
+3. The optional `message` with the reason can help identifying alternatives.

 This ensures consistent tracking, clean method resolution, and avoids accidental bypassing.